 While there are multiple success stories of individual cities’ and regions’ approach to homelessness—such as that of Trieste in Italy tackling homelessness by improving its mental health care system—the only lastingly effective approach is a systematic one.
 Only with common standards within a given state, or even beyond, can homelessness be eradicated once and for all.
 And what better way to create common standards than through common institutions?
 In a resolution from November 2020, the European Parliament urges the EU and its member states to end homelessness by 2030.
 While a detailed agenda is yet to be published, the Parliament recommends better access of homeless individuals to the labour market and healthcare, and a shift of focus from emergency responses to Housing First and prevention mechanisms.
 Concerning the latter, they recognize the pressing problem of unaffordable housing in European cities and announce a proposal to guarantee more inclusive housing markets.
 It might be just another policy proposal.
 But at least it is the long-overdue first step towards solving a problem that has been invisible, yet ever present on the horizon, for so many years.

 In the summer of 2020, Barcelona cracked down on companies owning vacant apartments in the city by implementing a law that would allow the city to buy empty apartments at 50% of market values.
 In an unprecedented effort to create affordable housing, local authorities presented companies with an ultimatum of either renting out available apartments within a month or be subjected to compulsory sales at the described conditions.
 Paris, where as of 2017 over 26% of apartments are vacant, is imposing harsh fines on apartment owners breaking rules for Airbnb rentals, which “encourage property speculation and reduce the housing available to residents.”
 Berlin has implemented a temporary rent freeze for the year of 2021 and a permanent rent cap that regulates the allowed increase in rent in the following period.
-At least corona has finally given housing policies talked about for years some teeth.

-The Humantra on Unsplash
+By The Humantra on Unsplash

 “On the scrapheap”, by Jon Berkeley on behance, CC BY-NC 4.0